 Car damage assessment

-Transfer learning with a pretrained snippet
+Transfer learning with pretrained blocks

 Save training time and create well-performing models with small datasets.
 Sounds good?